Libby Stout: Professional career

 Stout played at BV Cloppenburg of Frauen Bundesliga in 2013–14 and FF Yzeure Allier Auvergne of Division 1 Féminine in 2012–13.

 Stout played for the Liverpool Ladies during both the 2014 and 2015 seasons.
 In 2014, she played 13 games, keeping seven clean sheets, to help the club win the 2014 FA WSL title.

 On November 23, 2015, the Boston Breakers announced that they had signed Stout.
 She started 10 matches in 2016, but the Breakers drafted goalkeeper Sammy Jo Prudhomme in the 2017 NWSL College Draft and named Abby Smith the starting keeper of the 2017 season, and Stout did not appear in 2017 before the team waived her in May.
 However, after an injury to incumbent starter Smith in June, the Breakers re-signed Stout as a goalkeeper replacement on June 21, 2017.
 Later in 2017, Stout signed for Apollon Limassol of the Cypriot First Division and UEFA Women's Champions League.

 After one season with Apollon Limassol, Stout announced her retirement.
 However, on July 19, 2018, she was signed by the Orlando Pride as a National Team Replacement Player, as Ashlyn Harris was away on international duty.

-International
+International career

 Stout was called up to the United States under-23 training camp in 2013, although she did not appear in a match.

 Coaching

 In 2018, Stout joined the coaching staff of the Southern Illinois Salukis.
+In 2021, Stout joined Racing Louisville FC as its academy's goalkeeping director.
+Since 2022, she has been an assistant coach for Racing Louisville FC's amateur team playing in the USL W League.
+On May 12, 2022, she also appeared in a match as a player for the team, recording four saves in a shutout draw against Detroit City FC's women's side.